Order Summary 0 Item (s)

 Description

-The most common registration exemption is Regulation D, promulgated (largely) under Section 4(a)(2) of the Securities Act, most notably its safe harbors Rule 506(b) and Rule 506(c).
-Companies can also use Section 4(a)(2) itself, which can lead to confusion regarding the difference between these exemptions.
-Two other important exemptions are Regulation S and Regulation A.
+The most commonly used framework for private offerings is Regulation D under the Securities Act of 1933, most notably its safe harbors Rule 506(b) and Rule 506(c).
+Companies may also rely directly on Section 4(a)(2), outside of the Regulation D safe harbors, which can lead to confusion regarding how these approaches differ in practice.
+Two other important frameworks are Regulation S for offshore offerings and Regulation A, a limited public offering regime.
+The webinar will also cover several other exemptions.

-Listen as our authoritative panel of securities attorneys guides you through an unregistered/private placement offering.
-The panel will provide updates on the latest trends, rules governing private securities offerings, and offer practical tips for each step of the process.
+Listen as our authoritative panel of securities attorneys guides you through how to navigate private offering registration exemptions competently and efficiently.
+The panel will provide updates on the latest trends, rules governing private securities offerings, and offer practical tips for navigating private offerings.

 Presented By